team-cirno/ProjectCirno/README.md

 Project Cirno will start base on a server I developed droning 2018 summer.
 This is simple program with integrated GUI and serve.
 Our goal is to take features of that and build a new system software that allows us to separation server-client and other components.

 Project Cirno is the main server of this system.
 With the following main feature:
-1. Make servals available for client 24/7
+1. Make server available for client 24/7
 2. Act as the only client for database
 3. Handling request and exchange data as a middle man between database and client
 4. Have all the feature that ready to go and is cable to expect new features